Jdecarheil/brewers-diary-platform/web/README.md

 ## Static analysis

 - Typescript\
-  A standard nowadays in javascript projects to ensure type safety and get mroe assurance as our app scales.
+  A standard nowadays in javascript projects to ensure type safety as our app scales.

 - Biome linting:\
-  Formatting and rule checking to lint code, configured to run on commits
+  Formatting and rule checking to lint code, configured to run on commits.
+Quicker by most accounts as compared to eslint, also has been a simpler process to setup.

-- Husky commit linting:\
-  We use husky to run our pre-commit hook and run lint staged and lint our code before work can be commited.
-Commit messages will also need to follow a specific format which you can find the config for in .husky/commit-msg

 - Prettier:\
-  Is not yet ran through our pre-commit hook, however the default config file is found at the root of this application and it is suggested to use the prettier plugin for vscode and format on save
+  Is not yet ran through our pre-commit hook, however the default config file is found at the root of this application and it is suggested to use the prettier plugin for vscode and format on save.

 - Zod:\
   Whilst not static, zod is used for schema declaration and validation with our input form data as well as network request/response data.
 As typescript checks types at compile time, we cannot guarantee safe types at runtime.